aliasrobotics/ros1_fuzzer/docs/source/usage.rst

 The :func:`ros1_fuzzer.ros_commons.map_ros_types` function provides a dynamic strategy for the defined ROS Message class, that correctly sets up each of the elements of the message with corresponding data type fuzzers.
-Examples can be extended to even fuzz different message types or subelements independently.
+Examples can be extended to even fuzz different message types or sub-elements independently.
 Built in hypothesis :mod:`hypothesis.strategies` can be used as well.
 The :func:`hypothesis.given` decorator runs the decorated function with all the defined fuzz cases.